-14 Now a soulish4 man does not receive the things of the Spirit of God, for they are foolishness to him; indeed, he cannot understand them, because they are spiritually discerned.
-15 But he who is spiritual evaluates everything, while not being himself subject to anyone's judgment.5 16 For "who has known the mind of the Lord, that he may instruct Him?"6 But we have the mind of Christ.7
+13 That is what the Text says.
+A 'soulish' person cannot understand spiritual things, which sounds rather like a congenital defect, no spirit-the reference might be to humanoids à la Genesis 6 (Matthew 24:37).
+(I would say that discerned.
+15 But he who is spiritual evaluates everything, while not being himself subject to anyone's judgment.1 16 For "who has known the mind of the Lord, that he may instruct Him?"2 But we have the mind of Christ.3